Fair Resource Allocation in Multi-Task Learning: Empirical Results

 \section{Empirical Results}

-We conduct extensive experiments under both supervised learning and reinforcement learning settings to demonstrate the effectiveness of our proposed method.
+We first use a toy example to elaborate how FairGrad balances the tasks by incorporating different fairness criteria.
+Then we conduct extensive experiments under both supervised learning and reinforcement learning settings to demonstrate the effectiveness of our proposed method.
 Full experimental details and more empirical studies can be found in \Cref{app:experiments}.